fairDataSociety/blossom/docs/index.markdown

 > **_NOTE:_** You can add a custom blockchain to the list, but in order to register an account there it must have all the required smart contracts deployed.
 Check the [Adding a custom blockchain network](#adding-a-custom-blockchain-network) section for more information.

 Choose a username and password for your account, and click the `REGISTER` button.
+Make sure the password is very strong as it cannot be changed and it protects access to your data.
 If the username is available and password is secure enough, a new screen will open.
 There you can choose to generate a new seed phrase for your account which is the `NEW ACCOUNT` option, or you can provide an existing seed phrase - `EXISTING ACCOUNT`.

 ![Blossom Registration Options](/assets/img/register-account-options.png){:width="70%"}

 #### **Creating account with new mnemonic**

 Choosing the `NEW ACCOUNT` option will generate a new mnemonic.
-Write down the words that apper in the screen and keep them safely.
+Write down the words that appear in the screen and keep them safely.
 After confirming the menmonic, a new screen will appear with instructions how to fund your new account.

 ![Blossom Registration Options](/assets/img/blossom-waiting-payment.png)

-At this point you need to transfer some amount of ETH to the account that appeared.
+At this point you need to transfer some amount of ETH to the account that is shown.
 The easiest way is by using the Metamask browser extension.

 #### **Sending funds with Metamask**